Project Iris

 Project Iris is an unreleased augmented reality (AR) headset designed and developed by Google.
 It was intended to resemble ordinary eyeglasses and expected to be released in 2024, until its cancellation in early 2023.

 Following the highly publicized failure of Google Glass smartglasses in 2013, Google executives were initially disinclined to re-enter the field of wearable AR technology.
 However, work had begun on a new AR headset by 2021 under the leadership of Clay Bavor, codenamed Project Iris.
 The project underwent a turbulent development stage, with Google executives constantly shifting their vision for Iris.
 To facilitate its efforts, the company also acquired North and Raxium.

 After going through numerous iterations, a version of Iris was unveiled at the 2022 Google I/O keynote before undergoing public testing later that year.
-In June 2023, after Apple beat Google to the punch and unveiled the Vision Pro mixed reality headset, Google abandoned the project in the midst of company-wide layoffs and internal turmoil, announcing the Android XR extended reality operating system in December 2024 as Project Iris' spiritual successor.
+In June 2023, after Apple unveiled the Vision Pro mixed reality headset before Iris could be released, Google abandoned the project in the midst of company-wide layoffs and internal turmoil, announcing the Android XR extended reality operating system in December 2024 as Project Iris' spiritual successor.